 Satisfactory Academic Progress (SAP) ensures students are completing their academic program in a timely manner while achieving and maintaining compliance with minimum academic standards.
 Eligibility for the Federal Direct Student Loans is contingent upon students achieving Satisfactory Academic Progress toward the Doctor of Medicine degree.
 These standards are for Title IV Federal Financial Aid purposes only and neither replace nor override academic policies outlined in the SOM Student manual.
 However, these standards are intended to be at least as rigorous as SGU's SOM academic policies.

 To determine if students are meeting the academic standards for federal student loan purposes, students in terms 1-5 (Year 1 and Year 2) are reviewed each academic term.
 Students in terms 6-10 (Year 3 and Year 4) are reviewed annually by the Office of Financial Aid.
 Students must meet all of the minimum standards below at each evaluation point or be subject to sanctions.

 Treatment of Non-Earned Grades

 Courses in which a student earned a grade of ‘W', ‘I', ‘CR' or ‘NG' will count toward hours attempted but not earned for maximum timeframe and pace of progression but will not be included in the qualitative measure.
 Courses in which a student earned a grade of ‘F' count toward the qualitative, quantitative and maximum timeframe calculations.

 For purposes of financial aid, only transfer credit hours officially accepted for the student's program of study will be automatically counted in the attempted and successfully completed credit hours toward the quantitative and maximum timeframe calculations.
-Transfer credits are not included in the GPA calculation.
+Transfer credits are not included in the qualitative measure.